siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 ### $FBS - Firmware Build String
 Git "describe" string / aka full version.
 Example `"fbs":"086.03-57-g843e-dirty"`<br>
+The format is "TAG-NN-sha1" with optional "-dirty", wher NN is how many commits past the tag, and sha1 being the exact unique sha1 prefix. "-dirty" should not be seen unless you're doing development, and means there are uncommitted changes in the repo when it's built.

 ### $FBC - Firmware Build Config
 Filename of the settings file (config) complied for the build.
 Example `"fbc":"settings_makeblock.h"`